Call to order: 01352 757777

 Should I feed Beet Pulp to my Horse?

-There are a lot of myths about beet pulp doing the internet rounds.
-Strangely there are lots of people who are very anti-beet pulp and that is a shame because it is a great feed for horses with a lot of benefits.
+There are a lot of myths about beet pulp doing the rounds on the internet.
+Strangely, there are lots of people who are very anti-beet pulp, and that is a shame because it is a great feed for horses with a lot of benefits.

 Essential Guide to Beet Pulp: Benefits and Considerations for Horses